tyh0123/RL_STEM/README.md

 - **requirements.txt**

-List of Python dependencies required to run the symbolic regression, digital twin simulator, reinforcement learning training, and GUI.
+List of Python dependencies required to run the digital twin simulator, including symbolic regression, a GUI-based aberration simulator, and reinforcement learning training.